phildrip/toe/README.md

 #### trip-free test stubs

-`toe` is a Go tool that automatically generates thread-safe stub implementations for Go interfaces.
+`toe` is a Go tool that automatically generates stub implementations for Go interfaces.
 It's useful for creating test doubles in unit tests.
 It is inspired by `pegomock` but focuses exclusively on stubbing.

 ## Features

 - Generates stub implementations for any Go interface, **including those with generic type parameters**.
-- **Optional Concurrency Safety**: Stubs can be generated with or without a `sync.Mutex` to help detect race conditions in your code.
+- **Configurable Concurrency Safety**: Stubs can be instantiated with or without a `sync.Mutex` at runtime to help detect race conditions in your code.
 - **Call Recording**: All method calls are recorded, allowing you to assert how many times a method was called and with which parameters.
 - **Flexible Return Values**: You can set up stubbed methods to return specific fixed values or to execute a custom lambda function for more complex logic.